 What is SWAP?

 Supporting Wellness at Pantries (SWAP) is a stoplight nutrition ranking system designed to help promote healthy food choices at food banks and food pantries.
 SWAP is based on the most recent Dietary Guidelines, and the MyPlate Daily Checklist, to rank foods based on saturated fat, sodium and sugar because these nutrients are the most dangerous ones for chronic diseases.
+SWAP was revised in 2020 to synchronize with the Feeding America newly adopted Nutrition Guidelines for Ranking Charitable Food developed by an expert panel convened by Healthy Eating Research.
+For more details, see the full report at www.healthyeatingresearch.org.

 Studies show that people who visit food pantries experience a double burden of food insecurity and chronic diseases.
 More than half of the families who visit food pantries have a household member with high blood pressure and one-third have a member with type II diabetes.
 These chronic diseases can often be prevented, managed, and reversed through the foods we eat.
 The goal of SWAP is to help increase the supply and demand for healthy food in food banks and pantries.